-Transport Scotland's Asset Management Performance System (AMPS) holds no records of INNS, injurious weeds or native invasive perennials along the verges of A9 at the scheme location.
+A search of Transport Scotland's Asset Management Performance System (AMPS) did not highlight any records of invasive and injurious plant species within 300m of the scheme.

-Habitats in proximity to the scheme is dominated by young woodland with rough grassland located further to the east of the scheme.
-Freshwater habitat is limited to occasional minor tributaries/drains and waterlogged grassland areas which are present further to the east of the scheme.
-The River Spey lies 320m northwest of the scheme and provides significant freshwater habitat further afield.
+Habitats in proximity to the scheme are dominated by young woodland west of the scheme and rough grassland east of the scheme.
+Freshwater habitat is limited to River Dulnain - Allt an Aonaich, which lies 120m from the scheme at its nearest point and occasional minor tributaries/drains which are present within 300m of the scheme.